 - Late November – December: Tech and toys

 Generic prescriptions are a steal

-Speaking of generics, keep an eye out for Equate and Great Value products.
-In addition to being significantly cheaper than most name brands, in many cases they’re often manufactured at the same facility and use the same ingredients as their name-brand counterparts.
+Speaking of generics, keep an eye out for Walmart’s house brands, like Equate and Great Value.
+They’re often manufactured at the same facility and use the same ingredients as their name-brand counterparts but are significantly cheaper.

 Use a cash-back app like Ibotta